rindra/ProductTemplate/README.md

 Usage
 =====

-Your code should go in the Product.as file - you don't need to modify anything else.
+Your code goes in the init function of Product.as

 Main.as has a debug variable, set it to true to debug the product locally, set it to false when the unit is ready to be uploaded on the server.